Berwick Kaler

 Berwick Kaler (born 31 October 1946) is a British actor most famous for playing the dame in York Theatre Royal's annual pantomime, which he also wrote and directed until 2020.
 In 2021 he parted ways with York Theatre Royal and took his brand of traditional panto to the York Grand Opera House.
 He has been awarded the freedom of the city, and in 2002 received an honorary degree from the University of York.

 Having grown up in "the slums of Sunderland", Kaler left school at 15 to seek success on the London stage.
 He got taken on at Dreamland Margate to learn his trade.
+As a young actor, he also appeared in five low-budget films for cult director Andy Milligan.
 He has had TV roles in such shows as The New Statesman, Crocodile Shoes, Auf Wiedersehen, Pet and Spender as well as steady theatre work.
 However, it is his role in the York pantomime that has won him the most acclaim.

 Many pantomimes in recent years have relied heavily on celebrity guest stars and risque humour.
-Kaler's pantos reject this and hark back to a more traditional form of pantomime.
+Kaler's pantos rejected this and harked back to a more traditional form of pantomime.
 Kaler comments: "I want everyone to laugh at the same joke".
-Kaler's central role in writing, producing and directing has led Dominic Cavendish of The Telegraph to call him the "panto's biggest asset and its biggest liability."
-Kaler has assembled a cast of actors who regularly return to the panto.
+Kaler's central role in writing, producing and directing led Dominic Cavendish of The Telegraph to call him the "panto's biggest asset and its biggest liability."
+Kaler also assembled a cast of actors who regularly returned to the panto, notably Martin Barrass (as the dame's son), David Leonard (villain), Suzy Cooper (principal girl) and AJ Powell (supporting comic).

-Towards the end of each pantomime at the York Theatre Royal, Kaler throws Wagon Wheels, as one might a Frisbee, to the audience, as well as handing out a bottle of Newcastle Brown Ale to a father seated in the stalls.
+Towards the end of each pantomime at the York Theatre Royal, Kaler threw Wagon Wheels, as one might a Frisbee, to the audience, as well as handing out a bottle of Newcastle Brown Ale to a father seated in the stalls.

 In November 2010 Kaler followed in the footsteps of actress Jean Alexander and TV presenter Harry Gration in switching on the Christmas lights in the village of Burn.
 In recognition of the village's Victorian market he dressed as Queen Victoria, something he often does in each pantomime.
 During the event, he was appointed Honorary Dame of Burn.